Own-Data-Privateer/hoardy-adb/README.md

   - `OUTPUT_TAR_FILE`
   : file to write output to, set to "-" to use standard output; default: guess based on `INPUT_AB_FILE` while setting extension to `.tar`

-### abarms wrap
+### hoardy-adb wrap

 Convert a TAR file into an Android Backup file by prepending Android Backup header, compressing and encrypting as requested.

 The input TAR file gets copied into the output file verbatim.

-Note that unwrapping a `.ab` file, unpacking the resulting `.tar`, editing the resulting files, packing them back with GNU `tar` utility, running `abarms wrap`, and then running `adb restore` on the resulting file will probably crash your Android device (phone or whatever) because the Android-side code restoring from the backup expects the data in the packed TAR to be in a certain order and have certain PAX headers, which GNU `tar` will not produce.
+Note that unwrapping a `.ab` file, unpacking the resulting `.tar`, editing the resulting files, packing them back with GNU `tar` utility, running `hoardy-adb wrap`, and then running `adb restore` on the resulting file will probably crash your Android device (phone or whatever) because the Android-side code restoring from the backup expects the data in the packed TAR to be in a certain order and have certain PAX headers, which GNU `tar` will not produce.

-So you should only use this on files previously produced by `abarms unwrap` or if you know what it is you are doing.
+So you should only use this on files previously produced by `hoardy-adb unwrap` or if you know what it is you are doing.

 - positional arguments:
   - `INPUT_TAR_FILE`